-Music Education majors are encouraged to join the Westminster student chapter of the Music Educators National Conference (MENC).
-Membership enables them to attend state, regional and national meetings, providing them with a connection to active members of the profession.
+Music Education majors are encouraged to join the Westminster student chapter of the National Association for Music Education (NAME).
+Membership at the state level enables them to attend state, regional and national meetings, providing them with a connection to active members of the profession.
 Members also receive the Music Educators Journal, Tempo and Teaching Music, which are used as supplementary texts in several courses.